Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Products with cartoonish packaging, which could appeal to children, were embargoed.
 In one example, a product's packaging was described as "too cartoony," with an illustration of a woman with exaggerated features.
 "They pulled everything that could be deemed attractive to children," said Jordan.

-The DCC emphasized that marketing practices must comply with regulations designed to protect and avoid marketing towards minors.
+The DCC emphasized that marketing practices must comply with regulations designed to avoid marketing toward minors.
 This product was removed from the shelves, put into a paper bag, and placed in view of the cameras.
-The DCC inspectors instructed Jordan to not interact with these products until further notice, otherwise they would be reprimanded with an expensive fine.
+The DCC inspectors instructed Jordan not to interact with these products until further notice, otherwise the store could face an expensive fine.

 These compliance issues, though largely outside the retailer's direct control, must be strictly adhered to according to the Department of Cannabis Control's guidance.